samuel-rosa/spsann-doc/ppl.md

 Uniformly spaced lags are used setting `lags.type = "equidistant"`.
 They are created by simply dividing the interval from 0.0001 up to the value passed to the argument `cutoff` by the required number of lags.
-The minimum value of 0.0001 guarantees that a point does not form a pair with itself.
-The argument `cutoff` corresponds to the maximum separation distance up to which the lag-distance classes are defined.
+The minimum value of 0.0001 guarantees that a point does not form a pair with itself when we compute pairwise distances.
+The argument
+`cutoff` corresponds to the maximum separation distance up to which the lag-distance classes are defined.
 We recommend the cut-off to be set to half the maximum distance across the spatial domain.